Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

 Purpose: This exercise demonstrates that the animal will ignore a toy when cued to do so.
 It also demonstrates that the handler is aware of the animal's position and behavior, and is able to prevent the animal from mouthing or picking up the toy.
-Some sniffing of the toy is acceptable.
+Some sniffing of the toy is acceptable but the animal should continue walking with handler without pulling or jerking toward the toy.

 Procedure: The team is directed to walk 10-feet forward past the toy and then walk on another 10 feet and stop.
 The team must walk past the toy, which is positioned so that the animal is on the same side as the toy.